rombie/contrail-controller/specs/bgp_mvpn.md

 Provide BGP NGEN MVpn support to contrail software

 # 2. Problem statement
 Currently, multicast is supported using ErmVpn (Edge replicated multicast).
 This solution is limited to a single virtual-network. i.e., senders and receivers cannot span across different virtual-networks.
-Also, this solution is not inter-operable (yet) with any of the known bgp implementations.
+Also, this solution is not inter operable (yet) with any of the known bgp implementations.

 # 3. Proposed solution
 Use NGEN-MVpn design to provide inter-vn multicast capabilities.

 ## 3.1 Alternatives considered
-Some investigations was made to extend ermvpn itself to support inter-vn multicast.
+Some investigations were made to extend ermvpn itself to support inter-vn multicast.
 There was not any clean way to do this and it was not inter operable as well as mentioned before.